 NNS 2024 Call for Session Proposals Closed

-We are excited to launch our call for Session Proposals portal for the 41st Annual Symposium of the National Neurotrauma Society, which includes the AANS/CNS Joint Section on Neurotrauma and Critical Care (NNS 2024).
+The Call for Session Proposals for the 41st Annual Symposium of the National Neurotrauma Society, which included the AANS/CNS Joint Section on Neurotrauma and Critical Care (NNS 2024), has ended.

 Guidelines for Submitting a Session Proposal

 - Session chair should have current NNS or AANS/CNS Membership.

 - Session proposal should include 4 speakers (please email the additional speaker and presentation information to email@example.com if your session includes more than 4 speakers).